luisfmsouza/grunt-getting-started/README.md

 # grunt-getting-started
-Basic example of package.json and Gruntfile.js
+Simple example of package.json and Gruntfile.js